stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

   default-language:    Haskell2010
 ```

-Lastly we'll add some shell content for the project to compile.
+Lastly we'll add some shell content for the project to compile:

 ```
 $ echo "module Luhn where" > src/Luhn.hs